Effective: February 7, 2022

 A “qualified reservist distribution” is any distribution to an individual if the individual was, by reason of his being a member of a “reserve component”, ordered or called to active duty for a period in excess of 179 days, or an indefinite period and the distribution is made during the period beginning on the date of the order or call to active duty, and ending at the close of the active duty period.

-Retired Military Disability Compensation – Disability compensation, as distinguished from retirement payments, are tax free and made by the Department of Veterans Affairs.
+Retired Military Disability Compensation – Disability compensation, as distinguished from retirement payments, is tax free and made by the Department of Veterans Affairs.
 Some misinformation has circulated indicating that the disability is included in the retirement benefits paid by the Defense Finance and Accounting Services.
 That is not true since the disability payments are made by the Department of Veterans Affairs and those amounts are NOT included on a Form 1099-R issued by the Defense Finance and Accounting Services.

-Extension of Deadlines – The time limit for taking care of certain tax matters can be postponed.
+Extension of Deadlines– The time limit for taking care of certain tax matters can be postponed.
 The deadlines for filing tax returns, paying taxes, filing claims for refund, and taking other actions with the IRS are automatically extended for qualifying members of the military.

 Joint Returns – Generally, a joint return must be signed by both spouses.
 However, when one spouse may not be available due to military duty, a power of attorney may be used to file a joint return.